Skip to main content

 Access

-• Record: A single unit of access, such as a row of data in a file, a single call to an API, or a transaction through a cloud native application, before deduplication
+• Record: A single row of data in a file, a single call to an API, or a transaction through a cloud native application, before deduplication.

 • Records Ingested: Records that a company has ingested into LiveRamp in order to use a LiveRamp service.
 Records ingested exclude the following:

-• Records / Segment / Destination: The amount determined by multiplying the number of records per segment by the number of destinations, where:
+• Records / Segment / Destination: The amount determined by summing the maximum number of records for every unique destination account a segment is distributed to over the month.
+See the section below to learn more.

 Note